 If you have an older puppy, young adult dog, or older dog that is suddenly destructive chewing out of nowhere, it’s often caused by boredom.
 When you decided to bring your furry love home you made a commitment to meeting their mental and physical exercise needs.

 If your dog’s need for exercise and mental stimulation aren’t being met, they are going to take matters into their own hands.
 Destructive chewing is often a dog’s way of keeping themselves occupied.

 This never rang truer in our home than when we fostered a young German Shepherd.
-My husband and I are no stranger to large, working breed dogs, but the stimulation needs of this guy were far more intense that those of our field lab and even our Siberian husky.
+My husband and I are no stranger to large, working breed dogs, but the stimulation needs of this guy were far more intense than those of our field lab and even our Siberian Husky.

 If you were not your dog’s first home, or your dog rarely needed to be alone and suddenly is, separation anxiety or fear could be at the root of your dog’s destructive chewing.
 In addition to destructive chewing, signs of separation anxiety in your dog include:

 Excessive barking, howling, or whining when you leave

 Separation anxiety can also be brought on by a sudden change in schedule, a change in owner or caregiver, or a major change in the home (like the birth of a baby or death in the family).
 In this case, patience and setting your dog up for success with a chew-proof environment when you are away will be most important for curbing destructive chewing.

 Extreme separation anxiety in your dog shouldn’t go untreated.
 Working with a professional trainer can be highly beneficial.
 Additionally, be sure to mention your dog’s separation anxiety to your vet.
 They will have suggestions and can evaluate if medication is needed.